nunit/docs/docs/articles/nunit/running-tests/NUnitLite-Options.md

 * `--OPTION:filename`
 * `--OPTION:filename;format=formatname`

+Be aware that the semicolon (;) might need escaping in some terminals.

 The `--result` option may use any of the following formats:

 * `nunit3` - the native XML format for NUnit 3.0